Loading...

 Scope: May assist in appraisals of any property type under direct supervision of a certified appraiser; cannot sign appraisal reports independently

-Degree: No college degree required
+Degree: No college level education is required

 Scope: Non-complex 1-4 unit residential properties with transaction value less than $1,000,000; complex 1-4 unit residential with transaction value less than $250,000